ZhidanRn/netflix-clone/README.md

    ```

 ## Usage
-- **Access the application at http://localhost:3000:** after starting the development server.
+- **Access the application at http://localhost:3000/seed** to add movies and TV shows to the database.
+- **Access the application at http://localhost:3000:**.
 - **Navigate** using the menu to switch between:
   - **Home** - Main landing page.
   - **TV Shows** - Section dedicated to TV shows.